1. Introduction

 If the sum of all percentages is 0%, then the function is invalid.

-If the specified value is standard, constrained-high, or high, then the computed value is the specified value.
+If the specified value is standard, constrained-high, or no-limit, then the computed value is the specified value.

 If the specified value is dynamic-range-limit-mix(), then the computed value is determined by the following algorithm: